Podcast: Play in new window | Download

 For teens interested in psychology or social sciences: Human development becomes career exploration.
 It shows admissions officers this student has depth of interest in their chosen field.

-For teens heading straight to work or trade school: It’s practical life skills that will serve them in any career involving people (which is most careers).
+And for teens heading straight to work or trade school: It’s practical life skills that will serve them in any career involving people (which is most careers).

 For any teen who will eventually work with others: It’s invaluable preparation for understanding human behavior and relationships.